Review of Children of Athena

 To further explain the Athenian concept of the woman, Loraux looks at poetry.
 Misogynistic Semonides describes the 10 varieties of female as the offspring of: pig, fox, dog, donkey, weasel, mare, monkey, bee, earth, and water.
 All except the offspring of the bee are evil, while the offspring of the bee is an unattainable ideal.

 The third chapter discusses the name of Athens the and the logical/linguistic problems involved in providing names for women that incorporate the name of the city without being simultaneously the name for the goddess.
 When the people of what became Athens were voting on the name of their city, both genders were eligible to vote.
 The men all voted one way and the women the other, but since there was one more woman than man, the women won the election.
-The men voted for Poseidon, the women for Athena.
+The men voted for Poseidon, the women for Athena, whose gift to the city of the olive tree was considered more important that Poseidon's offering of a (probably salty) spring.
 At the moment the women won they lost their right to be referred to as inhabitants of their city.

 The last two chapters look at drama -- Aristophanes' Lysistrata and Euripides' Ion.
 Lysistrata, the comedy about the women's sex strike to stop the Peloponnesian War, should be familiar to those who have wondered about the role of women in Athenian society.
 The bawdy sex comedy is instructive.
 Loraux says, "absurdity instucts us, better than a long treatise could, about the condition of the female."